 Nicole Gaa ’15

-Nicole Gaa was awarded a Fulbright English Teaching Assistantship to teach in Turkey.
-She is especially looking forward to experiencing its geographic, religious, and ethnic diversity.
-Located at the historic intersection of Europe and Asia, Nicole believes Turkey will be an ideal place to explore multiculturalism.
-She believes those experiences will be useful in a career in college-level student affairs.
-Nicole developed her teaching skills as a participant in the Milwaukee Center for Urban Teaching’s elementary school summer program in 2014.
-English professor Alyson Kiesel predicts Nicole will “make a remarkable ambassador” for the country.
+Nicole Gaa was awarded a Fulbright English Teaching Assistantship in Turkey.
+She was especially interested to learn about its geographic, religious, and ethnic diversity.
+Located at the historic intersection of Europe and Asia, Ms. Gaa found Turkey to be an excellent place to explore multiculturalism.
+Ms. Gaa currently teaches at an elementary school in Illinois.

 Read more about Ms. Gaa